-Rep. Donna Edwards, the top-ranking Democrat on the House Subcommittee on Space, has introduced legislation that would establish a national park on the surface of the moon to commemorate NASA's Apollo program.
+Rep. Donna Edwards, the top-ranking Democrat on the House Space Subcommittee, has introduced legislation that would establish a national park on the surface of the moon to commemorate NASA's Apollo program.

-The Apollo Lunar Landing Legacy Act directs the federal government to endow the artifacts left on the moon as a park — protected from future landings or commercial mining.
+The Apollo Lunar Landing Legacy Act directs the federal government to endow the artifacts left on the moon's surface as a park — protected from future landings or commercial mining.

-The legislation would also require the government to pursue the nomination of the Apollo 11 landing zone as a United Nations World Heritage Site.
+The legislation would also require the government to pursue nominating the Apollo 11 landing zone as a United Nations World Heritage Site.

-"In 1969, led by the late Apollo astronaut Neil Armstrong, American ingenuity changed history as humanity took a giant leap forward on the surface of the moon," Edwards said Tuesday on the House floor.
+"In 1969, led by the late Apollo Astronaut Neil Armstrong, American ingenuity changed history as humanity took a giant leap forward on the surface of the moon," Edwards said on the House floor Tuesday.

 "That history, as preserved on the lunar surface, is now in danger, as spacefaring commercial entities and foreign nations begin to achieve the technical capabilities necessary to land spacecraft on the surface of the moon," the Prince George's County lawmaker said.

-Artifacts on the moon's surface include U.S. flags, a memorial to fallen astronauts and cosmonauts left by the Apollo 15 mission, and golf balls struck by Apollo 14 commander Alan Shepard in 1971.
+Artifacts on the moon's surface include U.S. flags, a memorial to fallen astronauts and cosmonauts left by the Apollo 15 mission — not to mention the golf balls struck by Apollo 14 commander Alan Shepard in 1971.

-The proposal is partly a response to a 2011 NASA report that explored the potential impact of commercial lunar visits on the landing sites and artifacts, which, despite their location, remain U.S. government property.
+The proposal is partly a response to a 2011 NASA report that explored the potential impact of commercial lunar visits on the landing sites and artifacts — which, despite their far-flung location, remain U.S. government property.

 The report notes that several commercial firms have contacted NASA seeking guidance on how to approach the "space assets."